Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * However, maybe still miss some assumptions
     * Recommand people who interested in this paper to read 7th chapter of the book of why.(Focus on the the three rules for do operation)

+- [ICLR 2021] ([paper](https://openreview.net/pdf?id=pW2Q2xLwIMD)) FEW-SHOT LEARNING VIA LEARNING THE REPRESENTATION, PROVABLY
+    * TL;DR: demonstrate the advantage of representation learning in both high-dimensional linear regression and neural networks, and show that representation learning can fully utilize all n_1T samples from source tasks.

 ### Parameter Optimize Based Few-shot Learning
 ** Descriptions 01**: They use normal classifier to classify samples ** Descriptions 02**: They mainly generate/optimize classifier parameters